rajabishek/blogger/source/_drafts/Programming-in-go.md

 ```

 ## Scope
 The range of places where you are allowed to use a variable is called the scope of the variable.
-Go is **lexically scoped using blocks**.
+Like Java, C and C++, Go is **lexically scoped using blocks**.
 This means that the variable exists within the nearest curly braces ({}), or block, including any nested curly braces (blocks), but not outside of them.
 ```go
 package main
 import "fmt"